mefemefe/morse_decoder/README.md

 encode( 'your text here' )

-decode( morse code with one space between letter and 3 spaces between words )
+decode( morse code with one space between letters and three spaces between words )